2sic/2sxc-docs/2sxc Docs Generator/net-code/conventions/proxy-controllers/index.md

 * Introduced in v13

-Coverage: ca. 70% of all Controllers implement this as of 2022-02-28:
+Coverage: ca. 95% of all Controllers implement this as of 2022-03-01:

 1. Adam
     * `Sxc.AdamControllerReal`
-    * AppAssets - Oqtane only
+    * ~~AppAssetsController~~ - Oqtane only, proxy/real concept doesn't apply
 1. Admin
     * ApiExplorer
     * `Sxc.AppControllerReal<T>` - 95% - there is still a bit of code left